dealingwith/mastrodon/README.md

 ### Data Processing
 To modify how archive data is processed, edit `src/utils/loadArchive.ts`.

+By default, not-public posts (e.g. follower-only) are excluded.

 ### Link Previews
 Link previews are automatically generated for external URLs in posts.
 The system is optimized for build performance: